 Experience #3: The Bottom Brick

-When I first heard my Sifu talking about breaking the bottom brick, I thought he was joking.
+When I first heard one of my teachers talking about breaking the bottom brick, I thought he was joking.
 It sounded like something out of a Van Damme movie.

 But he was dead serious.

 As is my way — I decided to test it out.
 I placed a brick on top of two other bricks, the way I would normally place them if I were going to break a brick (which I had already done in my Karate days).
 Then I placed another brick on top of the first brick.